ethagnawl/gitlab-interview-application/README.md

 ```

 ### Considerations
+Seeing as this is only the first round of the application process, I had a
+hard-ish stop on how many hours I was willing to sink into this exercise.
+There
+are lots of features and niceties I would like to have included but that just
+wasn't possible.
+I enumerate some of those features and some larger questions
+about this tool and potential improvements below.

+- The library currently only supports GETs but should be extended to cover
+_any_ HTTP method the user may want to use.

 - The library currently drops response times for "bad" requests to the floor and
 if no requests are successful, the average response time will be `nil`.
 It might
 make sense for "bad" response times to be factored into the overall average